TimothyGu/fateserver-node/README.md

 The version of FooTable currently in the source tree is **2.0.3**.

 However, the FooTable in the source tree is not vanilla from the source.
-The font loading routine is removed, and all font glyphs used by fateserver-node are redirected to the prettier FontAwesome glyphs in `public/css/footable.custom.css`.
+On the stylesheet part, the font loading routine is removed, and all font glyphs used by fateserver-node are redirected to the prettier FontAwesome glyphs in `public/css/footable.custom.css`.

+On the JavaScript part, a [patch](https://github.com/TimothyGu/fateserver-node/commit/5684db8648f457e5358127f0543e701436a36af0) is applied to greatly improve performance.

 Prism Version
 -------------

-The Prism bundled with this copy of fateserver-node is generated on 2014-11-23 from http://prismjs.com/download.html?themes=prism&languages=git&plugins=line-numbers
+The Prism bundled with this copy of fateserver-node is generated on 2015-04-09 from http://prismjs.com/download.html?themes=prism&languages=git&plugins=line-numbers

 TODO